mri-Qbox-Brasil/mri-qbot/README.template.md

 Feel free to contribute!
 Open issues or submit pull requests for any improvements or features you'd like to add.

 ## License
-This project is licensed under the [Creative Commons Attribution 1.0 License](https://creativecommons.org/licenses/by/1.0/).
+This project is licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+The image metadata labels use `org.opencontainers.image.licenses=CC0-1.0`.

 ## Dependabot